rmjarvis/TreeCorr/docs/binning3pt.rst

 With this reparametrization, :math:`u` and :math:`v` are each limited to the range :math:`[0,1]`, independent of the values of the other parameters.
-The :math:`r` parameter defines the overall size of the triangle, and that can range of whatever set of values the user wants.
+The :math:`r` parameter defines the overall size of the triangle, and that can range over whatever set of values the user wants.

 This provides a unique definition for any triangle, except for a mirror reflection.
 Two congruent triangles (that are not isosceles or equilateral) are not necessarily equivalent for 3-point correlations.
 The orientation of the sides matters, at least in many use cases.
 So we need to keep track of that.
 We choose to do so in the sign of :math:`v`, where positive values mean that the sides :math:`d_1`, :math:`d_2` and :math:`d_3` are oriented in counter-clockwise order.
 Negative values of :math:`v` mean they are oriented in clockwise order.